gls21/Dynameta/README.md

 * Once the app has opened in your browser, you can choose whether you want to analyse the sample data included in the package or upload your own meta-analytic data to analyse.
 * If you select 'Your own data', you will then be given the option to upload a file (.csv). ???Needs to contain certain columns???
 * The 'Introduction' tab provides a breakdown of the data, including details of the papers and the IUCN threat(s) they investigated, and a map indicating where each data point originated from.
-* To run meta-analytic models, go to the 'Run models' tab
+* To run meta-analytic models, go to the 'Run models' tab.
 * Based on your interests, filter the data by IUCN threat, location, taxonomic order, or biodiversity metric the data was collected with.
 Then click 'Run custom model'.
 * Dynameta will run a metafor meta-analytic model and produce a forest plot of the results.
 This includes an estimate of the overall effect size of your chosen IUCN threat on biodiversity.
 * You are able to download the model object (.rds) and a file containing the results summary of the model fitting (.txt).